The one single for sport organisations to freely access tools to go greener.

 IO 5 - Recommendations for Policy and decision makers

-Partners will develop key recommendations for policy and decisions makers based on the review and mapping study as well as initial testing of the Toolkit.
-Those key recommendations will be co-built with a large ring of sports stakeholders outside the partnership.
+Partners developed key recommendations for policy and decision-makers based on the review and mapping study as well as initial testing of the Toolkit.
+Those key recommendations were co-built with a large ring of sports stakeholders outside the partnership.

 This tool contributes to the main aim of the project.
-Indeed it will equip policy makers and sport organisations decision makers with guidance and principles whose implementation supports the build-up of sustainable and greener sport.
+Indeed it equips policy makers and sports organisations decision makers with guidance and principles whose implementation supports the build-up of sustainable and greener sports.